ag143/workshop/Az Fundamentals/AZ900_fundamentals_learnPath.md

 - Store configuration files on a file share and access them from multiple VMs
 - Write data to a file share, and process or analyze the data later.
 - ACCESS:
-    - can access the files from anywhere in the world, by using a URL (not unique, ust url of container) that points to the file.
+    - can access the files from anywhere in the world, by using a URL (not unique, just url of container) that points to the file.
     - can also use Shared Access Signature (SAS) tokens to allow access to a private asset for a specific amount of time.

 ### Access tiers